 Gazprom Group’s net revenue from power and heat sales (exclusive of VAT and similar levies), RUB billion

-Gazprom Group’s capital investments in power and heat production and marketing totaled RUB 99.0 billion in 2015.
+The Group’s capital investments in power and heat production and marketing totaled RUB 63.5 billion in 2016.

-Most of the investments were used in the construction of new power generating units at the Troitsk SDPP, Serov SDPP, Novocherkassk SDPP, and Ryazan SDPP operated by OGK-2, the Tsentralnaya CHPP operated by TGC-1, and CHPP-12 and CHPP-20 operated by Mosenergo.
+Most of the investments were used to build new power generating units at the Novocherkassk, Troitsk and Grozny SDPPs operated by OGK-2 and the Central CHPP operated by TGC-1.